Several payroll services allow employees to be paid on demand rather than wait every two weeks. Is on-demand payroll right for your small business?

 Without having to wait for payday, you lose a built-in buffer that currently exists, he said.

-Lichtenstein believes getting a lump sum every two weeks gives you more freedom to plan where that money goes.
-Getting paid every day puts employees in more of a scramble mode every day of deciding where their money might be spent.
+Lichtenstein believes receiving a lump sum every two weeks gives individuals more freedom to plan where that money goes.
+Getting paid every day, though, may place undue stress by having to prioritize where funds should be spent.

 "It just strikes me as exacerbating the endemic insecurities of the bottom half of the working class," Lichtenstein.

-One of his concerns is the cost involved in using such services.
-Some charge the employer to give employees the benefit of getting paid daily, or charge the employees a fee to withdraw their money early.
+One of Lichtenstein's concerns is the cost involved in using such services.
+Some payroll services charge the employer, while others charge the employees a fee to withdraw their money early.

 If employees are taking on the cost, Lichtenstein said it could add up quickly.
-Even at $3 or $5 a day, it could end up costing employees a significant portion of their paycheck when spread out over an entire year.
+Even at $3 or $5 a day, it could cost employees a significant portion of their paycheck when spread out over an entire year.

 "It's a nicer version of payday lending, but it is still payday lending," Lichtenstein said.

 Gusto's service is free to both employers and employees.
-Reeves said because of Gusto's foundation as a payroll provider, the company has the data and insights to advance money to employers and consequently offer the program.
-He said Gusto understands an employee's actual income, how often they work, whether they've worked recently, and when they were last paid.
-Gusto also knows a lot about the business, such as how often they are paying employees and when they run payroll.
+Reeves said the company has the data and insights to advance money to employees and consequently offer the program.

 Despite his reservations, Lichtenstein says the concept could "spread like wildfire" given the millions of Americans living paycheck to paycheck.